 1 Select frame 48 in the background layer.

 2 Choose Insert > Timeline > Frame (F5).
-You can also right-click (Windows) or Ctrl-click (Mac) and choose Insert Frame from the context menu that pops up.
+You can also right-click/Ctrl-click and choose Insert Frame from the context menu that pops up.

-Flash adds frames in the background layer up to the selected point, frame 48.
+Flash adds frames in the background layer up to the selected frame, frame 48.